swiftwave-org/swiftwave.org/docs/dashboard/application_details/index.md

 On the right side, you can see realtime information about the count of active instances of the application.

+#### ⏸️ Pause App

+If you like to make your application offline, you can pause the application.
+This will stop all the instances of the application and will free up the resources.

+#### ▶️ Resume App

+If you like to make your application online, you can resume the application.
+This will start all the instances of the application and you will be able to access the application within a few seconds.

-🏄‍♂️ Let's go through each section of the **Application Details** page.
+#### 🏄‍♂️ Let's go through each section of the **Application Details** page.

 | Section | Page Link |
 |---------|-----------|